ams-hackers/gbforth/docs/your-first-game.md

 : key>note ( c -- n )
   CASE
-    k-up    OF C#5 exit ENDOF
+    k-up    OF C#5 ENDOF
-    k-down  OF E5  exit ENDOF
+    k-down  OF E5  ENDOF
-    k-right OF A5  exit ENDOF
+    k-right OF A5  ENDOF
-    k-left  OF E6  exit ENDOF
+    k-left  OF E6  ENDOF
-  ENDCASE
+               G3
-  G3 ;
+  ENDCASE ;

 : prompt-pattern ( -- )
   10 0 ?DO